EnigmasLab/enigma-core/docs/docs/learn/basic-concepts/03_wallets.md

 ### Cosmos Based Wallets

-As we've stated above, being built using the CosmosSDK gives us the ability to allow our users to use Cosmos native wallets to interact with Injective.
-The most popular Cosmos and IBC enabled wallets are supported on Injective.
+As we've stated above, being built using the CosmosSDK gives us the ability to allow our users to use Cosmos native wallets to interact with Enigma.
+The most popular Cosmos and IBC enabled wallets are supported on Enigma.
 These include:

 1. [Cosmostation](https://www.cosmostation.io/)
 2. [Leap](https://www.leapwallet.io/)